Poverty in India: Causes, Effects, Injustice & Exclusion

 How?
 And why?
 Weren’t the effects of joining the global market place supposed to create growth?
 Why has India lagged behind China for so long?
 What went wrong?

-… Let’s see what India did differently and why poverty in India is still ubiquitous.
+… Let’s see what India did differently and why extreme poverty is still ubiquitous in so many regions.

 A "corrupt" poverty line

-The poverty in India is measured by a poverty line that is probably one of the most disputed and incessantly attacked measure in the world.
+The number of poor in India is measured by a poverty line that is probably one of the most disputed and incessantly attacked tool in the world of development economics.
 What’s more, the World Bank’s controversial poverty line has its origins in the Indian model!
 It is simply what some call a “starvation line”, a line that accounts for the feeling of satiety: measured in calories.